 2:504 If someone buys slave for kurr of hinta but doesn’t have it, no sale, but if he says good hinta or average hinta or bad hinta, then permitted, istiḥsān here abandoning qiyas, because hadith that he bought a jazur with dates, but didn’t have all the dates, so exchanged to get more dates to pay him.

+2:506 you can buy something for certain amount in dirhams, then sell it for a certain amount less in other good, but if its dinars and dirhams must be same amount by istiḥsān, qiyas theyre distinct, but istiḥsān dinars and dirhams interchangeable.

 2:513 If a Christian owner’s slave converts and had not matured but spoke by word of conversion and is aaqil then this is islam and his owner must sell him

 2:515 Dhimmis can sell alcohol and pork based on athar of Omar